sallynasrfields/friend-finder/README.md

 Once it finds the best match the result is sent back as a response to the front-end through the AJAX call.
 The front-end, then takes those values and displays them to the end user through a modal.

 ### The API Friends List
 The API friends List is a file that can be accessed from the server and displayed through a link.
 It is a repository of survey results in JSON format.
 The survey results are a mock up.
 Since we do not have a database to send and store survey results to, these survey reults stand as a source of candidates for the server to perform its search for the best match.
 It also serves as a temporary repository to store the last data set of survey results pushed in by the api router.
-After submitting a survey, along with the mock data your survey result will appear in your list of survey results. once the session is reset, it will disappear.
+After submitting a survey, along with the mock data your survey result will appear in your list of survey results.
+These results will persist for the session and disappear thereafter.